BioSWE/blog/_posts/2020-06-28-curriculum_phase-01_version-01.md

 These starting courses should reflect two things:

 1. I have zero *formal* bio education.
-2. I've worked as a data engineer for a few years using Python, NoSQL, and Airflow automate data ETL pipelines, so I'm an experienced-ish developer.
+2. I've worked as a data engineer for a few years using Python, NoSQL, and Airflow to automate data ETL pipelines, so I'm an experienced-ish developer.

 I'm starting with MIT's "Secret of Life" since it's one of the highest recommended free intro bio courses I've found online.